ThibaultBee/srtdroid/README.md

 ## Samples

-To test Android SR Wrapper, you will need 2 Android devices: one client and one server.
+To test srtdroid, you will need 2 Android devices: one client and one server.
 On the server side, configure listening IP to "0.0.0.0" or to server ethernet IP.
 On the client side, configure connecting IP to server IP.
 The port must be the same value for both.